AbogeJr/edl-client/README.md

 - Backend: Django 5, simple endpoint for planning and logs
 - Maps: Mapbox GL JS (frontend) and Mapbox Directions (backend)

-This README explains how it works end‑to‑end, how to run it locally, and where key pieces live.
+This README explains how it works end‑to‑end

 ## Technical overview